 So, How did I enjoy my solo travel to Nacpan beach El Nido?

 With the heavy rain since that morning, the remaining 3km road to Nacpan beach from the highway was all muddy and bumpy (what a combination!)
 Most of the vans stocked at the main road as they had a hard time to get in.
 But, tricycles braved themselves the very difficult road to manipulate and I can feel the painful noise of the tricycle.
 I had a good time experiencing that!

 It took us about 20 minutes to finally arrived in Nacpan from the start of the muddy road.
 There has been continuous rain during that ride, it never showed some signal that it will slow down.
-Regardless of the heavy rain, I witnessed the green and beautiful nature along the road, I saw green huge paddies which I feel in love with, obviously it did feed my heart with awesomeness again.
+Regardless of the heavy rain, I witnessed the green and beautiful nature along the road, I saw green huge paddies which I fell in love with, obviously, it did feed my heart with awesomeness again.